flet-dev/website/docs/controls/datatable.md

 The background [color](/docs/reference/colors) for the heading row.

-The effective background color can be made to depend on the `MaterialState` state, i.e. if the row is pressed, hovered, focused when sorted.
+The effective background color can be made to depend on the [`MaterialState`](/docs/reference/types/materialstate) state, i.e. if the row is pressed, hovered, focused when sorted.
 The color is painted as an overlay to the row.
 To make sure that the row's InkWell is visible (when pressed, hovered and focused), it is recommended to use a translucent color.

-See [`Checkbox.fill_color`](/docs/controls/checkbox#fill_color) property for more information and examples.

 ### `heading_row_height`